sdemingo/gbb/README.md

 # GBB

 A simple bulletin board writed in Go for the  terminal to run in a shared *nix server.
 It has a simple board with threads or conversations sorted by the last message date.
 It hasn't a users database and it uses the system common users.
 For admin tasks you must be logged as root (or sudo).

+It's written in Go entirely using [tcell](https://github.com/gdamore/tcell) library for the user interface.
+Use a SQLite file to store threads and messages.

 The keys to use it are: